AgeKeikiru/ACRandomizer/README.md

 In addition, a random Veto is also generated with each build - Vetos are optional "free passes" that let you switch a part from a single category to one of your choosing, in case the random build is completely useless.

 Current features
-- AC2/AA support
+- PS1 trilogy, AC2/AA support
 - Options to have a percentage chance to leave weapons/insides/extensions unequipped to reduce weight
+- Option to guarantee radar functionality in the build
+- Option to base leg selection on the weight of all other parts (otherwise leg selection is naturally skewed towards heavier options with higher weight limits since legs are chosen last)

 Planned features
-- All PS1/PS2 games support
+- All PS2 games support
 - PS3 games support (less likely to be added, just depends on if I get bored before accommodating for the new systems and mechanics from 4/A onwards)
-- Option to guarantee radar functionality in the build
-- Option to base leg selection on the weight of all other parts (otherwise leg selection is naturally skewed towards heavier options with higher weight limits since legs are chosen last)